diagrams/diagrams-doc/doc/manual.rst

 The Rasterific backend is built on top of the `Rasterific`:pkg: package, which is a pure haskell rasterizer that uses `JuicyPixels`:pkg: and `FontyFruity`:pkg:.
-This is a fully featured backend that supports almost everything that the cairo backend does plus a few other things.
+This is a fully featured backend that supports the full APi of the diagrams library.
 It can produce PNG, JPG, BMP, TIF and animated GIF images.
 It also supports embedded images (see `DImage`) and although does not yet have the text handling capabilities of cairo, it does use the exact text bounding box for alignment.
 Gradients are fully supported including, repeat and reflect.
+In addition the Rasterific backend can be used to generate in memory images that can be manipulated with `JuicyPixels`.

 The Rasterific backend can be invoked via `Diagrams.Backend.Rasterific.CmdLine`:mod: module, or via the